How long do you spend each day sitting, including your commute, and especially when ‘stuck’ in the same position at work?

 Putting your healthy back tips into practice

-By managing the three most common causes of mechanical back pain while at work, you can begin to take active steps to prevent having back pain at work, so that your time away from work can stay pain-free.
+By managing the three most common causes of mechanical back pain while at work, you can begin to take active steps to prevent having back pain at work, so that your time away from work can stay free of pain.

 Try choosing 1-2 of the tips listed to incorporate into your daily routine while at work to begin building a foundation for a healthy back.

-Our Telespine Health Coaches have helped hundreds of people begin building habits to create their own back-pain free future.
+Our Telespine Health Coaches have helped hundreds of people begin building habits to start feeling better, faster.
 We’d love to help you, too.
 Contact us for more information.